Contact: Library director, 309-794-7266.

-Graduate programs in LIS do not specify a preference for any particular undergraduate major.
+Graduate programs in Library & Information Studies (LIS) do not specify a preference for any particular undergraduate major.
 Accordingly, Augustana does not offer a pre-LIS major, minor or concentration, but does offer relevant courses and pre-LIS advising to assist students majoring in any discipline(s).

 The key to preparing for graduate work in library and information science is a broad and demanding liberal arts education.
 Such an education develops the skills that will be needed for graduate study: critical thinking, reading and comprehending difficult material, writing and speaking clearly, and conducting thorough research using sources thoughtfully and effectively.